a16z/helios/README.md

 To install Helios, run `heliosup`.

 ## Usage
-To run Helios, run the below command, replacing `$ETH_RPC_URL` with an RPC provider URL such as Alchemy or Infura:
+To run Helios, run the below command, replacing `$ETH_RPC_URL` with an RPC provider URL such as Alchemy, Infura or ZMOK:
 ```
 helios --execution-rpc $ETH_RPC_URL
 ```

 `$ETH_RPC_URL` must be an Ethereum provider that supports the `eth_getProof` endpoint.
 Infura does not currently support this.
-We recommend using Alchemy.
+We recommend using Alchemy or [ZMOK](https://zmok.io/).

 Helios will now run a local RPC server at `http://127.0.0.1:8545`.